undus5/clashmgr/README.md

 1. Clone or download this project

-2. [Optional, Recommended] Add project directory to system PATH For Linux, you can create a symlink for clashc.sh to your PATH.
+2. [Optional, Recommended] Add project directory to system PATH For Linux, you can create a symlink for `clashmgr` to your PATH.

-3. [Optional] Run `clashc update` to update runtime files.
+3. [Optional] Run `clashmgr update` to update runtime files.

 4. [Optional] Download config subscription from your service provider, if you have one:

     ```bash
     echo "https://subscription_url" > ./subscription.txt
-    clashc get ./subscription.txt
+    clashmgr get ./subscription.txt
     ```

     It will download config file alongside that txt with same basename, like `./subscription.yaml`.
-    You can use this `clashc get sub.txt` to update your subscription in the future.
+    You can use this `clashmgr get sub.txt` to update your subscription in the future.

 5. [Optional] Edit `config.yaml` in the runtime directory for tweaking basic configuration if needed.

 ## Running Service

-Start clash service via `clashc start`.
+Start clash service via `clashmgr start`.

 For Linux, it will start in background normally.